 If you miss the deadline for applications, your child is less likely to be offered a place at one of their chosen schools as places will be limited.

 You have to apply for a primary school place a year before your child is old enough to start school, even if you want them to start part-way through the year.
-Applications for 2021 opened in September 2020 and closed on January 15.
+Applications for 2022 opened in September 2021 and they will close on January 15.

 In some councils, if you have missed the deadline, you can still submit your application until the end of March, though it will be considered a late application.
 You will need to contact your local council to confirm their rules surrounding late applications.